washingtona4/email-privacy-tool/README.md

 ## VM Setup

-> **Skip this section if you received the `.ova` file from a teammate.** This section is only for the person doing the initial setup from scratch.
+> **Skip this section if you received the `.ova` file from Andre.** This section is only for the person doing the initial setup from scratch.

 Do this once.
 When complete, export the VM as `.ova` and share it with the team so everyone starts from an identical environment.